Who Is Responsible For Car Accidents?

 How Negligence Is Determined

-When the responsibility of a car accident is being argued, a judge or jury will have to determine who was most negligent and thus at fault in the car accident.
-In California, the judge or jury will use the law called comparative negligence when a defendant is accusing the plaintiff of being partially at fault.
-In those cases, the Judicial Council of California jury instructions stipulates that the defendant has the burden to show that the plaintiff was at least partially negligent.
+When the responsibility for a car accident is disputed, a judge or jury evaluates the evidence to determine each party’s share of fault.
+In California, comparative negligence rules apply when a defendant claims that the plaintiff contributed to the accident.
+Because comparative negligence is an affirmative defense, the Judicial Council of California Civil Jury Instructions stipulate that the defendant has the burden to show that the plaintiff was at least partially negligent.

-Car Insurance Follows the Car
+Car Insurance Follows The Car

 Arash Law Practice Area Border/Divider

-We’ll tell you if you have a case or not within five minutes, call (888) 488-1391
+We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 DISCLAIMER: Information provided on this blog is not formal legal advice.
 It is generic legal information.
 Under no circumstances should the information on this page be relied upon when deciding the proper course of a legal action.
 Always obtain a free and confidential case evaluation from a reputable attorney near you if you think you might have a personal injury lawsuit.